 Ask anyone and this is their top recommendation for an Abisko Northern lights tour.

-The Lights over Lapland photography tour has the best reputation in town because it’s run by a passionate aurora photographer who will not only bring you to great spots but also teach you how to photograph the lights on your own.
+This particular photography tour has the best reputation in Abisko because it’s run by a passionate aurora photographer who will not only bring you to great spots but also teach you how to photograph the lights on your own.

-Plus, you don’t need to splurge on your own fancy camera for this — they will provide you a DSLR camera to use, all set with the proper settings ready to go, and they’ll also give you a brief overview of the skills needed to snap your very own photos of the Northern lights.
+Plus, you don’t need to splurge on your own fancy camera for this — they will provide you a DSLR camera to use all set up with the proper settings (plus a tripod).
+They’ll also give you a brief overview of the skills needed to snap your very own photos of the Northern lights.

 This tour does not include photography equipment, but if you already have your own high-quality camera set up (at a minimum, this includes a mirrorless or DSLR camera, wide-angle lenses, and tripod) then this may not matter to you.